CatalystCode/ibex-dashboard-apollo-graphql/docs/scorecard.md

 | `actions`| `object` || Defined actions for this element

 # Three States
-There are 3 configuraions for this element type
+There are 3 configurations for this element type

 ## Single value